HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 `<helm-deployment-name>` must be replaced with the name of the deployed Helm release.

-## Configuring Content-Security-Policy Frame Options
+## Configuring Content-Security-Policy frame options

-The HCL DX Compose 9.5 Helm chart allows you to configure **[Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors){target="blank"}: frame-ancestors** for DX WebEngine and all other components, such as Digital Asset Management, Ring API, etc.
+The HCL DX Compose 9.5 Helm chart allows you to configure **[Content-Security-Policy: frame-ancestors](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors){target="blank"}** for DX WebEngine and all other components, such as DAM or Ring API.

 Setting `cspFrameAncestorsEnabled` to true adds `content-security-policy: frame-ancestor 'self'` headers to the responses, enabling you to frame DX and other add-on applications.